ax2inc/gpt-ads-module/README.md

 - **Type**: `Boolean`
 - **Default**: `false`

-Set to true to enable responsive mode for all ads slot.
+Set to `true` to enable responsive mode for all ads slot.
 In responsive mode, ad slots listen to window resize events and refresh themselves if a different size mapping matches current window size.

 ### collapseEmptyDivs

 - **Type**: `Boolean`
 - **Default**: `false`

-Set to true to have empty ad slots collapsed themselves, this can be overridden at slot-level with `collapseEmptyDiv` prop.
+Set to `true` to have empty ad slots collapsed themselves, this can be overridden at slot-level with `collapseEmptyDiv` prop.

+### ghostMode

+- **Type**: `Boolean`
+- **Default**: `false`

+Set to `true` to enable ghost mode.
+With ghost mode enabled, ad slots aren't displayed and are replaced by empty bordered divs of the size the ads would have if they were displayed.
+This is useful during development where you might not want to display real ads.

 ## Usage